Golden State (train)

 The Golden State was a named passenger train between Chicago and Los Angeles from 1902–1968 on the Chicago, Rock Island and Pacific Railroad (“Rock Island”) and the Southern Pacific Company (SP) and predecessors.
 It was named for California, the “Golden State”.

-The Golden State route was relatively low-altitude, crossing the Continental Divide at about 4600 ft near Lordsburg, New Mexico, although the highest elevation en route was over 6600 ft near Corona, New Mexico.
-Other transcontinental routes reached elevations of more than 7000 ft in the Santa Fe railway near Flagstaff, Arizona, and Union Pacific near Sherman, Wyoming.
-At 2340 miles it was one of the longest continuous passenger railroad routes in the United States, to be exceeded by the SP's Imperial and by Amtrak's pre-2005 Sunset Limited.
+The Golden State route was relatively low-altitude, crossing the Continental Divide at 4564 ft near Lordsburg, New Mexico, although the highest elevation en route was over 6740 ft near Corona, New Mexico.
+Other Chicago to Los Angeles passenger routes reached considerably higher elevations: 7588 ft on the Santa Fe Railway at the tunnel under Raton Pass in New Mexico, and 8014 ft on the Union Pacific at Sherman, Wyoming.
+At 2,340 miles, the Golden State route was one of the longest continuous passenger railroad routes in the United States, to be exceeded by the SP's Imperial and by Amtrak's pre-2005 Sunset Limited.

 History

 1909 postcard ad for the train.

 1911 postcard.
 The railroad hired American illustrator Rose O'Neill to produce some of its promotional material.